-Here we are again for our Formidable Fitness Feature!
+Here we are for another fitness feature!
 We usually like to use these posts to talk about the latest fitness research or a technique to add into your exercise routine, but today we decided our topic could be more fun and personal.
 You may be wondering what got us interested in health and fitness in the first place.
 Well, let us tell you!

 I started dance classes when I was 2 years old, and was very actively involved with dance and gymnastics until about high school.
 From a young age I was a very talented dancer, and it is still something I feel truly connected to.
 Then after a total “dance moms” scene I had to leave my studio and didn’t find another one.
 My freshman year of high school I went to an all-girls school with a good dance program that I participated in.
 After leaving that school for the rest of high school though, I was not very into fitness.
 The only activity I did was marching band (yes, marching band is a sport).